timhuisman/css-social-media-buttons/README.md

 **v.2.1.0**

 - Added five new buttons (browsers): `chome`, `safari`, `opera` (all three on white background), `firefox` (on light blue background) and `ie` (on blue background).
+- Added darker inner border on the `:hover`, `:focus` and `:active` states of `.csmb-border` buttons.
+- Changed colour of white buttons (for example: `flickr` and `github`) to `#F4F4F4`.
+- Replaced absolute pixel values with percentage values for the `:after` and `:before` width and height properties.
+- Replaced absolute pixel values with percentage values for the border-radius properties: 25% for `.csmb-rounded` and 50% for `.csmb-round`.

 **v.2.0.0**